louismomo66/field_eyes/DEPLOYMENT.md

 3. Make sure the health check endpoint is working
 4. Ensure that port 9004 is exposed in your Dockerfile and correctly mapped in the container settings
 5. If you see "no such host" errors, ensure your environment variables are properly set
+6. If the database connection fails, check if the database is accessible from the container

 ## Additional Configuration